Kei Islands of Maluku – Finding Paradise

-The rather remote location of the Kei islands ensures that they do not suffer from over-development or crowding of beaches as do some of the other more popular islands in Indonesia.
+The rather remote location of Kei Kecil and the surrounding Kei islands of Maluku, ensures that they do not suffer from over-development or crowding of beaches as do some of the other more popular islands in Indonesia.

 Exploring the Kei Islands of Maluku